Emmy Andriesse: War years and the 'Underground Camera'

-Post-war
+The photographs made during that period by De Ondergedoken Camera (The Underground Camera) group, including those by Andriesse, were recognized on 17 April 2025 as Dutch documentary world heritage by the Dutch UNESCO Committee.

+Postwar

 After the war, she became a fashion photographer and was an associate and mentor of Ed van der Elsken.
 She participated in the group show Photo '48 and in 1952, together with Carel Blazer, Eva Besnyö and Cas Oorthuys, the exhibition Photographie, both in Amsterdam's Stedelijk Museum.
 Edward Steichen chose her 1947 portrait of a staid and elderly Dutch couple for the section 'we two form a multitude' in the Museum of Modern Art world-touring The Family of Man that was seen by an audience of 9 million.
-More recently (October 2006-January 2007) she was included in a display of Twentieth Century European photography at the Barbican Art Gallery, London.
+In October 2006-January 2007 her work was included in a display of Twentieth Century European photography at the Barbican Art Gallery, London.

-Andriesse's last commission, the book The World of Van Gogh - published posthumously in 1953 - was not yet complete when she became ill and after a long battle with cancer, died at the age of 39.
+Because of her long battle with cancer, Andriesse could not complete the photography for the book The World of Van Gogh (Dutch edition: De Wereld van Van Gogh) and died at the age of 39.
+The book was published posthumously.

-At Harbor Island East in Amsterdam, the Emmy Andriessestraat is named after her.
+The Emmy Andriessestraat (Emmy Andriesse Street) in the Oostelijk Havengebied (Eastern Docklands), Amsterdam, is named after her.